This Day In Writing History

 Most of Jane's biographers relied on Dr. Vincent Cope's 1964 retrospective diagnosis of Addison's disease.
 Some claimed that Jane suffered from Hodgkin's lymphoma, a form of cancer.
 In a recent work, Katherine White of Britain's Addison's Disease Self Help Group suggested that Jane Austen most likely died of bovine tuberculosis, a common disease during her time that was contracted by drinking unpasteurized milk.

-To this day, Jane Austen is rightfully considered to be one of the greatest English novelists of all time.
+To this day, Jane Austen is rightfully considered one of the greatest English novelists of all time.
 Her works are still studied and admired by readers around the world.

 Quote Of The Day